Responsibility & Services

 Community Corrections Board

 The state provides funds to the 20th Judicial District (Boulder County) for halfway houses to provide services to offenders.
-The Boulder County Advisory Boards & Commissions appoints a Community Corrections Board that has the responsibility to:
+The Boulder County Advisory Boards and Commissions appoints a Community Corrections Board that has the responsibility to:

 - Establish policies and procedures for ‘diversion’ screening placements with facilities.